Key concepts

 Service agent account

-For example, when you add a node pool in the KakaoCloud Kubernetes Engine service, a Kubernetes Engine service agent account creates instances in the Virtual Machine service.
+For example, when you add a node pool in Kubernetes Engine, a Kubernetes Engine service agent account creates instances in the Virtual Machine service.

-The ID format for a service agent account is project-name@service-name.kc.serviceaccount.com
+The service agent account ID format is project-name@service-name.kc.serviceaccount.com

-Dashboard > Go to Project Management > Service Agent
+You can view service agents from KakaoCloud Console > Dashboard > Go to Project Management > Service Agent.

 IAM role